micropython/micropython/docs/rp2/quickref.rst

 General board control
 ---------------------

-The MicroPython REPL is on the USB serial port.
+The MicroPython REPL is accessed via the USB serial port.
 Tab-completion is useful to find out what methods an object has.
 Paste mode (ctrl-E) is useful to paste a large slab of Python code into the REPL.